capoony/Chapter7-InvPopGenomics/README.md

 >> **Figure 6**: Scatterplots showing the association between inversion frequencies and the first PC-axis based on SNPs either located inside (left panels) our outside (right panels) the genomic region spanned by *In(2L)t* (Panel A) or *In(3R)Payne* (Panel B) for Europe (rows 2 and 4) and North America (rows 1 and 3).
 Regression lines based on linear regression are shown in blue and the determinants of correlation (adjusted R2 value) are printed in the top-right corner of each plot.

 #### (4.3) The influence of inversions on genetic differentiation revisited
 In the next analysis step, we will extend our previous analysis from paragraph 2.2 where we investigated the influence of inversions on genome-wide differentiation.
 While these analyses were restricted to a single population in Zambia, we will now investigate hundreds of populations in Europe and North America.
-Previously, we used FST to quantify (linked) differences between the two karyotypes, but now, we will use logistic regression to test for each SNP in the genome, whether it is significantly correlated with the inversion frequency for either *In(2L)t* or *In(3R)Payne* across all populations of the data sets of the two continents.
+Previously, we used *F*<sub>ST</sub> to quantify (linked) differences between the two karyotypes, but now, we will use logistic regression to test for each SNP in the genome, whether it is significantly correlated with the inversion frequency for either *In(2L)t* or *In(3R)Payne* across all populations of the data sets of the two continents.
 We assume that SNPs that are in strong LD, either due to physical proximity to the inversion or due to co-evolution, (i.e., statistical linkage) will be characterized by a statistically significant regression model.

 > Again, the actual analysis steps are stored in the R-script PlotInvLD.r, where the allele frequency matrices and the corresponding read depths are loaded for each continent.
 Then, logistic regressions will be calculated for each SNP, where the allele frequencies of a given SNP is the dependent variable, the inversion frequency is the independent variable and the read depth is the weight.
 For each inversion and continent, we then generate Manhattan plots, where the x-axis shows the genomic position of a given SNP and the y-axis shows the negative log10-transformed p-value of a likelihood ratio test of the logistic regression.